danielpclark/dynaspan/README.md

 ###What's New

+####Version 0.1.4 & 0.1.5

+Use display name rather than value from option.
+And enum behavior may be prone to change so added safeguard scenario.

 ####Version 0.1.3

 Changed **:unique_id** to work based on the object being rendered and some additional random characters in case the same object will be used more than once.